J-ZR/0x3326_main/Discord_bot.md

 `async def on_ready():`

 This is the **Client Event** which is responsible for showing that there has been a succesful login.
-The following code would be under that would be: <br /> `print("We Have Logged in as: {0.user}".format(client)) `<br />
+The following code would go under that: <br /> `print("We Have Logged in as: {0.user}".format(client)) `<br />